feelpp/feelpp/benchmarks/magnetostatic/README.md

 # Regularized problem

 The AMS preconditioner internally solve a regularized problem (block 11).
-This it the one that *crash* in some configuration.
-I reproduce here a simulation where the regularized simulation **can** *crash*
+This it the one that *crash* in some configuration: CG said or the matrix, or the prec is not definite I reproduce here a simulation where the regularized simulation **can** *crash*

 ##### Equation